wheelercj/chriswheeler.dev/content/posts/copy-repos-between-devices-using-bash.md

 `git ls-files --exclude-standard --others --ignored --directory` lists all files and folders in the repo that are being ignored by Git.

-I chose to start the `,cp-repo` command's name with a comma because that makes it much less likely to conflict with future commands as explained in [Start all of your commands with a comma](https://rhodesmill.org/brandon/2009/commands-with-comma/).
+I chose to start the `,sync-repo` command's name with a comma because that makes it much less likely to conflict with future commands as explained in [Start all of your commands with a comma](https://rhodesmill.org/brandon/2009/commands-with-comma/).